WPChill/download-monitor/readme.txt

 == Changelog ==

 = TRUNK =
+* Fixed a bug that caused translations not to load.
+* Fixed a bug that prevented download versions from being removed.
+* Fixed a pagination in 'insert download' shortcode bug.
 * Removed assigning by reference, fixed strict notice while delete downloads.

 = 1.6.1 =